 This effort is a binational collaboration between the Autonomous University of Baja California Sur (UABCS) and the Colorado State University System (including coordination among Colorado State University-Pueblo, CSU Todos Santos Center, and CSU Fort Collins), with corporate support from Todos Santos Eco Adventures.

-The Institute of Ecotourism Studies will focus on undergraduate education and highlight the significance of ecotourism in the Baja California Sur region and in Colorado by providing education around the role and impacts of tourism on local cultures and communities.
+The Institute of Ecotourism Studies focuses on undergraduate education and highlights the significance of ecotourism in the Baja California Sur region and in Colorado by providing education around the role and impacts of tourism on local cultures and communities.

 The Institute is being established through three intentional CSU-UABCS student exchange experiences in March, May, and October of 2018.

 “[We spent time with] fellow college students at the Universidad de Baja California Sur in La Paz … one-on-one interaction with their students, profoundly shaped how I saw the country … Despite our differences in degrees, ages and cultural backgrounds, our similarities as students, individuals, and world visionaries were remarkably analogous.
 This was totally unexpected to me because of the assumptions we as humans naturally make about others.
 They live lives just like young adults in the U.S. I spoke with students who were roller derby-ers, garage-band drummers, a dancer who is in a troop with Korean students, community activists, and advocates for positive change.
 It was so soothing seeing that the same passion so many University students have in the U.S. translates itself over borders.
 It restores my hope moving forward, with regards to my optimism for progress in the future.”